kalbzero/App-Dragon/README.md

 # AppDragon

+This APP have a Login Page, List Dragons Page and a Form page.

+This project uses the [API Dragon V1](http://5c4b2a47aa8ee500142b4887.mockapi.io/api/v1/dragon).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files, or you can run `npm run start` too.

 ## Code scaffolding